stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 - `environment`
 - `description`

-The `environment` is a string that is automatically provided to TF as the tfvar `environment_name`.
+The `environment` is a string that is automatically provided to TF as the tfvar `tft_environment_name`.
 The `description` is deliberately not used by the tooling, so that you can leave it empty, or do whatever you wish with it.

 Here is an example of a `context.json` file: